-Sharing Our Wellness was a conversation about mental wellbeing.
+Sharing Our Wellness is a conversation about mental wellbeing.

 Back on Track

 Back on Track created a multi-media wellbeing project engaging around 20 people who had personal experience of mental health problems.
 The group produced a photography and audio project based on the five ways to wellbeing.
 Back on Track was inspired by taking part in the With One Voice arts and homelessness festival, for which their photography group contributed to an exhibition.
 Back on Track aimed to inspire many people with their project, which is also available to view on their own website.

 They ran an awareness-raising event called ‘Words are Wands - Writing for Wellbeing'.
 The event featured the work of people who have used the power of the written and spoken word to address mental health issues and challenge stigma and stereotyping.
 Attendees were asked to write a short piece titled ‘Words are Wands’, which were then performed alongside award-winning dancer Kaite Boltain, who interpreted the poems through an original dance piece.
 The work and wellness literature produced will be displayed at the library for three months.